• Skip to primary navigation

 Dreamy Creamy Orange Cashew Butter

-Author All recipes on jenniferskitchen.com are property of Jennifer's Kitchen and cannot be included in any other recipes collection, online or offline, without prior written permission.
+All recipes on jenniferskitchen.com are property of jennifer’s kitchen and cannot be republished without written permission.

 Ingredients

-• 1 1/2 cup roasted and salted cashews
+• 1 1/2 cup cashews - roasted and salted

-• 1 tablespoon honey or agave nectar
+• 1 tablespoon honey - or agave nectar

 • 1/2 teaspoon vanilla